Meet Our Students

 Read the full story by Julia Halprin Jackson on the SJSU Newsroom blog.

-Single Subject Credential Program student Ana Hahs is a co-host of the student-led dialgoue series Emancipatory Education Now.
+Single Subject Credential Program student Ana Hahs is a co-host of the student-led dialogue series Emancipatory Education Now.
 Watch the recent dialogue that Ana led with students from across the SJSU Lurie College of Education around antiracist education.

 MA and Multiple Subject Credential Program alumni Alejandra Valencia and Jocelyn Rodriguez have created their own podcast, The Book Boat, in which they discuss books that touch upon topics such as diversity, inclusion, and social justice, and how to incorporate those books into their teaching practices.
 Watch all of the episodes on the Lurie College blog.